 Billboards and other advertising signs are regulated by state and federal laws on most state highways.
 Read the WSDOT's Highway Advertising Control booklet, M22-95.
 WSDOT issues advertising sign permits for locations on private property along regulated state highways within commercial or industrial areas.
-There is a one-time $300 non-refundable permit application fee per sign structure.
+There is $150 non-refundable permit application fee per sign structure.
 These permits are valid for the year in which they are issued and must be renewed on an annual basis; there is no renewal fee.

 Motorist Information Signs - are placed along state highways to alert travelers about services available at upcoming interchanges or intersections.
 Learn more.